La'Vere Corbin-Ong: FSV Frankfurt

 After receiving interest from 2.
-Bundesliga club 1.
-FC Union Berlin in 2015, Corbin-Ong signed with FSV Frankfurt in the 3.
+Bundesliga club Union Berlin in 2015, Corbin-Ong signed with FSV Frankfurt in the 3.
 Liga in June 2016.
+He make his club debut on 30 July 2016 against Holstein Kiel.

 Go Ahead Eagles

 Corbin-Ong joined Eerste Divisie side Go Ahead Eagles on 3 July 2017.
-He was plagued by injuries during his time with the Eagles.
+He make his debut for the club playing the entire 90th minute against FC Emmen on 22 August 2017.
+However, he was plagued by injuries during his time with the club and therefore make a total overall of 10 appearances for the club.